 VPN is short for virtual private network.
 The software makes your online activity untraceable by encrypting your data and routing it through a different IP address.
 In other words, a VPN creates a private tunnel for traffic between your device and the outside network by relying on one of the many VPN protocols.

 Like with any other software, using a VPN has its pros and cons.
 While shielding your data from snooping third parties, a VPN can also lower your internet speed.
 But at a time when the tracking of online users is becoming increasingly aggressive, having your own private network to channel the traffic is a hot commodity.
-Some of the latest statistics compiled in 2021 show that most Americans agree with that assertion.
+Some of the latest statistics show that most Americans agree with that assertion.
 Roughly 91% of adults think that consumers have lost control over how personal information is collected.

 Different VPN Protocols